karenmartirosyan1/healthcheck_tools/README.md

   - **ping**: Confirms basic network connectivity to the target host, showing packet loss and latency issues
   - **traceroute**: Maps the full network path to the target, revealing routing problems or bottlenecks
   - **curl**: Examines the server's response headers to identify server-side issues, redirects, or content delivery problems
+  - **nc**: Verifies if the specific port (80/443) is reachable on the target server
+  - **openssl**: For HTTPS endpoints, checks SSL certificate validity, expiration date, and warns about soon-to-expire certificates
 - Detailed logging with timestamps
 - Customizable log file location
 - Command-line options for all parameters